openshift/enhancements/guidelines/enhancement_template.md

 ## Summary

-The `Summary` section is incredibly important for producing high quality user-focused documentation such as release notes or a development roadmap.
+The `Summary` section is important for producing high quality user-focused documentation such as release notes or a development roadmap.
 It should be possible to collect this information before implementation begins in order to avoid requiring implementors to split their attention between writing release notes and implementing the feature itself.

-A good summary is no more than one paragraph in length.
+Your summary should be one paragraph long.
 More detail should go into the following sections.

 ## Motivation